Logistic Performance Management Using Data Analytics

 Let us break down the different steps between order creation and shipment delivery.

-In Supply Chain Analytics, everything starts by understanding the flow of information.
+In Supply Chain Analytics, everything starts with understanding the flow of information.

-By connecting to the right systems, you’re going to extract and process the correct information.
+By connecting to the right systems, you’ll extract and process the right information.

 Scenario: Store Replenishment